aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/ota_http/requestDataBlock_Http/README.md

-initFileTransfer_Http proof
+requestDataBlock_Http proof
 ==============

-This directory contains a memory safety proof for initFileTransfer_Http.
+This directory contains a memory safety proof for requestDataBlock_Http.

 To run the proof.
 -------------